 Data source callbacks are invoked when a DataValue is read or written to.
 The callback parameter given in the node creation (opcua add Variable) must have proper list format and gets the following parameters appended prior to invocation: the node identifier of the DataValue, the operation (either read or write), and the value attribute for write operations.
+If the read or write operation specifies a numeric range, the range description is added as the last parameter.
+It is expressed as a Tcl list with even number of integer elements.
+Each pair describes the start and end elements of a dimension.
 For read operations the callback must return a two element list of the data type (e.g. String or Int32) and the value itself.
-If the callback returns the TCL_BREAK return code, the value is assumed to be an array and splitted into list elements which then are converted to OPC/UA data in an OPC/UA array.
+If the callback returns the TCL\BREAK return code, the value is assumed to be an array and splitted into list elements which then are converted to OPC/UA data in an OPC/UA array.